Shamshuu/Payment-Gateway-with-Async-Processing-and-Webhooks/README.md

-# 💳 Payment Gateway with Multi-Method Processing & Hosted Checkout
+# 💳 Payment Gateway with with Async Processing and Webhooks

 A full-stack payment gateway simulation built with **Java Spring Boot**, **React**, **PostgreSQL**, **Redis**, and **Docker**.
 This system mimics a real-world payment infrastructure, featuring a secure REST API, async payment processing, webhook delivery, a merchant dashboard, and an embeddable JavaScript SDK for hosted checkout.